 \end{lemma}

 Set

 and introduce the functions

 where $\prod =1$ if the index set is empty.
-These functions will allow us to remove the singularities of the Weyl solutions $\psi_\pm(\la,x,t)$ whenever necessary.
+These functions allow us to remove the singularities of the Weyl solutions $\psi_\pm(\la,x,t)$ whenever necessary.

-Next we collect now some facts from scattering theory for Schr\"odinger operators with smooth steplike finite-gap potentials (cf.\ \cite{BET}, \cite{EGT}).
-To shorten notations we omit the dependence on $t$ throughout this discussion.
+Next, we collect now some facts from scattering theory for Schr\"odinger operators with smooth steplike finite-gap potentials (cf.\ \cite{BET}, \cite{EGT}).
+To shorten notations throughout this discussion, we omit the dependence on $t$.